Concepts → D4 crit chance breakeven

 longer.

-Answers: the marginal-value question between two stat buckets — should you take +1% crit chance or +1% additive damage on a given affix slot?
+The marginal-value question between two stat buckets: should you take +1% crit chance or +1% additive damage on a given affix slot?
+The full closed-form breakeven holds across crit damage values and multiplicative bucket counts; the result is the cleanest possible D4 build decision.

 -

-- Tooltip DPS vs effective DPS: tooltips show per-hit damage; real DPS depends on attack speed × uptime × proc rates.
-Separate concept worth its own pillar.
+- Tooltip DPS vs effective DPS — tooltips show per-hit damage; multiply by attack speed × uptime × proc rates for sustained DPS.
+The per-hit answer is the building block.